Thursday, November 19, 2009

 DTC adds more bus depots for Commonwealth Games!

-Delhi Transport Corporation (DTC) is planning to have 15 more bus depots before 2010 Commonwealth Games (CWG).
+Delhi Transport Corporation (DTC) is planning to have 15 more bus depots before 2010 Commonwealth Games in Delhi.

 'CCTV cameras would also be installed in all DTC bus depots to ensure security during the 2010 CWG.